kiba/Writings/atg/chp3_very_much_alive.md

 "It's good to hear.
 I have a proposal.
 I was thinking of going to two thousand fifteen.
 We are in contact with a prominent billionaire, probably with good connection to our, I mean, his government.
 He could arrange a meeting.
 When we do contact the government, I could be a liaison to the USAF there.
 When the program finally become public, I'll get my life back."

-"I have one objection.
+"I have one objection that just came to my mind.
 You are a known face."

 "A fictional person there, sir.
 At most I would get mistaken as the actor who played me."